FGranda2/QUAC605-Final-Project/README.md

 # QUAC605-Final-Project
 This repository contains the implementation for the Final Project of QUAC605 for Quantum Machine Learning Techniques.

-Before running the script, create and activate a virtual environment with:
+Before running the Notebook, create and activate a virtual environment with:

 On Linux:
 ```bash